shadow111/payment_engine/readme.md

 This repository implements a Sharded Payments Engine in Rust, designed to handle financial transactions efficiently using a sharded architecture.
 The engine is capable of processing deposits, withdrawals, disputes, resolves, and chargebacks for multiple clients concurrently, with a focus on efficient resource usage and concurrency.

 ## Assumptions
-- **Amount**: 4 Decimal points, i assumed truncate not rounded decimal
+- **Amount**: 4 Decimal points, I assumed truncate not rounded decimal.
 - **Negative Balance**: Clients Can Have a Negative Balance.
 In this system, clients can have a negative balance under certain conditions, such as when a chargeback occurs on a transaction that has already been disputed.
 - **Locked Accounts**: Locked Accounts Cannot Perform Any Transactions.
 When an account is locked, the client is unable to perform any transactions, including deposits, withdrawals, disputes, resolves, and chargebacks.
+- **Transaction Order Handling**: The current implementation processes transactions in the order they are received.
+However, it does not account for the logical order required by some transaction types.
+For example, a Resolve transaction that is received before a Dispute transaction will be ignored because the transaction is not under dispute yet
 ## Technologies Used

 - **Rust**: The core programming language used for implementing the engine, chosen for its performance, memory safety, and concurrency support.